Definition of Voice

 Third-person Objective Voice

-In third person objective, a narrator narrates the story without showing character’s feelings and thoughts and gives unbiased and objective point of view.
+In a third person objective voice, a narrator narrates the story without showing the character’s feelings and thoughts, and gives unbiased and objective points of view.
 A typical example of this voice is Ernest Hemingway’s Hills Like White Elephants.

 Function of Voice

-While identifying the function of voice in literature, it is necessary to consider the narrator’s degree of objectivity, reliability and omniscience.
-Voice shows whose eyes readers see the narrative through that gives a personality to a literary piece.
-Moreover, a strong voice helps making every word count, sets up consistency and most importantly grabs the attention of the readers.
+While identifying the function of voice in literature, it is necessary to consider the narrator’s degree of objectivity, reliability, and omniscience.
+Voice shows whose eyes readers see the narrative through, which gives a personality to a literary piece.
+Moreover, a strong voice helps make every word count, sets up consistency, and most importantly grabs the attention of the readers.